stuartellis/stuartellis-site-hugo/content/articles/nodejs-toolbox.md

 ### Web Clients

-To connect with APIs, transfer files, and other Web tasks, use either [got](https://github.com/sindresorhus/got), which provides a lightweight interface over the Node.js HTTP client library, or the larger [axios](https://axios-http.com/) library.
-You can use the HTTP client library that is included with Node.js without any third-party modules, although it uses an API that is based on callbacks, rather than promises.
+To connect with APIs, transfer files, and other Web tasks, use [axios](https://axios-http.com/), a HTTP client library that has a full range of features.

+If you only need a simple HTTP client, consider [got](https://github.com/sindresorhus/got), which is a lightweight interface over the Node.js HTTP client library.

+You can use the HTTP client library that is included with Node.js without any third-party modules, but it uses an API that is based on callbacks, rather than promises.

+In some cases, you may need to automate a Web browser.
 [Puppeteer](https://github.com/GoogleChrome/puppeteer) enables you to automate copies of Google Chrome and Chromium Web browsers.

 ### Database Access